ciarandevelops/onboarding-geo-draft/README.md

 In the following sections, we will:

 1. **Provide an Overview:** We'll start with an overview of geospatial data analysis, its significance in various industries, and real-world applications.
-2. **Introduce Key Concepts:** You'll dive into essential concepts such as geographic information systems (GIS), spatial data formats, coordinate systems, and more.
+2. **Introduce Key Concepts:** You'll dive into essential concepts such as geographic information systems (GIS), satellite imagery, map projections, and more.
 3. **Explore Tools and Technologies:** We'll introduce you to the tools and technologies commonly used in geospatial data analysis, including popular software, libraries, and platforms.
 4. **Hands-On Learning:** Practical experience is crucial.
 We'll guide you through hands-on exercises and projects that will reinforce your understanding and skills.
-5. **Collaboration and Resources:** You'll learn how to collaborate effectively with our team, access valuable resources, and stay up-to-date with the latest developments in geospatial data analysis.
+5. **Collaboration and Resources:** You'll learn how to collaborate effectively with our team and access valuable resources.

 ## Let's Get Started!